Arm Pain: 12 Possible Causes (& What to Do)

 3. Anxiety or panic attack

 What to do: When experiencing anxiety or a panic attack, it is important to take a deep breath and remain calm.
 If needed, squat down and hug your knees so that you can feel more protected.
-Learn more about how to identify an anxiety attack and how to stop it.
+Check-out natural remedies for anxiety that you can prepare to help relieve mild symptoms.

 4. Rotator cuff injury